EmpowerPlastic/empowerchain/chain/x/accesscontrol/spec/02_state.md

 # State

 `accesscontrol` tracks Cosmos SDK addresses allowed to execute specific messages .
-It creates a sub-KVStore for every module that injects accesscontrol's keeper.
+It creates a sub-KVStore for every module that injects `accesscontrol's` keeper.

 ## SubKeepers

 Usage of `accesscontrol` is a bit different from what we may know from standard SDK modules.
 Because of creating and using sub-stores for every module that registers `accesscontrol's` keeper, the concept of a `SubKeeper` was introduced. `SubKeeper` allows a module to access it's `accesscontrol's` sub-store and at the same time protects sub-stores of other modules from unprivilleged access.
-Below is an xample of initializing `accesscontrol's` keeper and injecting a subkeeper in `app.go`:
+Below is an example of initializing `accesscontrol's` keeper and injecting a subkeeper in `app.go`:

 ```golang
 	app.AccessControlKeeper = *accesscontrolmodulekeeper.NewKeeper(appCodec, keys[accesscontrolmoduletypes.StoreKey])